jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 ### 154 Authority must consider petition for reconsideration
 (1) The Authority must consider every petition it receives under section 153 in accordance with this Part.
-(2) However, if the Authority remits a punishment or part of a punishment or commutes a punishment, it must not make a decision that has the effect of imposing a punishment more severe than the punishment that had effect before that remission or commutation.
+(2) However, if the Authority remits a punishment or part of a punishment, it must not make a decision that has the effect of imposing a punishment more severe than the punishment that had effect before that remission.

 ### 155 Procedure for reconsideration
 (1) The Authority must give a service prisoner or detainee whose sentence is to be reconsidered at least 14 days’ written notice of the reconsideration.